jeffrey-anderson/getting-cleaning-data-course-project/README.md

 ## Using this project

 ### Prerequisites:
-* R programming language installed
+* The R programming language is installed
-* dplyr, reshape2 and tidyr R packages installed
+* The dplyr, reshape2 and tidyr R packages are installed

 ### Running the script